ironSource/node-generator-nom/README.md

 ### `npm`

-Create `package.json`, `.gitignore`, install test framework (tape, tap, mocha, grunt, cake, or ava), add `LICENSE` file (MIT, BSD2 or BSD3).
+Create `package.json`, optionally install a test framework (`tape`, `tap`, `mocha`, `grunt`, `cake`, or `ava`), add `LICENSE` file (MIT, BSD2 or BSD3), optionally add and install `standard` or a compatible code style.
 If a `package.json` already exists, it will be merged, used for default answers and for sort order of the top-level fields.
 At deeper levels, like dependencies, nom behaves like npm and sorts lexicographically.

+### `entrypoint`

+Create an `index.js`, unless it already exists (you can optionally overwrite the existing file).
+To create an `index.js` with an ECMAScript Modules export, run either `yo nom --modules es6` (when running all subgenerators) or `yo nom:entrypoint --modules es6` (when running this subgenerator individually).

 ### `git`